apache/paimon/docs/content/engines/trino.md

 - set environment variable HADOOP_CONF_DIR.
 - configure `hadoop-conf-dir` in the properties.

-If you are using a hadoop filesystem, you can still use trino-hdfs and trino-hive to config it.
+If you are using a Hadoop filesystem, you can still use trino-hdfs and trino-hive to config it.
 For example, if you use oss as a storage, you can write in `paimon.properties` according to [Trino Reference](https://trino.io/docs/current/connector/hive.html#hdfs-configuration):

 ```